CVidalG/workshop-TUMO2022/week1/README.md

 You can use Automator to create a converter img2img, or you can also use imagemagick.
 ```

+* Step 4 : Split your images into three folders : train (with approximately 70% of your dataset), val (20%) and test (10%)

-* Step 4 : Annotate your data
+* Step 5 : Annotate your data

-For annotating our dataset, we will use our [annotator tool v1.0.6](../annotator).
+For annotating your dataset, we will use our [annotator tool v1.0.6](../annotator).
+Please annotate each subset independently.

 <img src="../assets/annotation.gif" style="width: 80%;" alt="annotation process" class="inline"/>

 ## Training